eigentaylor/eigentaylor.github.io/_posts/2026-06-14-leader-rule.md

 5. $B$ beats $A$ 52:48
 6. $B$ beats $C$ 51:49

-We can use this list to determine the exact number of approvals each candidate would get under the leader rule, depending on who the leader and challenger are.
+If we assume that every single voter applies the leader rule simultaneously based on a universal common knowledge assumption of the leader and challenger, we can use this list to determine the exact number of approvals each candidate would get under the leader rule, depending on who the leader and challenger are.

 For example, if $D$ is the leader, and $B$ is the challenger, then